Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: METHODOLOGY AND TAXONOMY

-Integrating EBC data with neural network architectures poses unique challenges due to non-standard data formats.
-The data inputs are divided into three main input modalities \cite{HR-EC-PD, RTCM-GABP, MFE-FPD}.
-Converting event streams to frame streams and then processing them through the network is a regular practice with static or dynamic EB-PDs.
-Meantime, researchers have also experimented with combining event streams and frame streams as inputs \cite{zhen11, qiao2024spatio}.
+Integrating EBC data with detection models poses unique challenges due to non-standard data formats.
+Existing EB-PD studies can generally be organized into three sensing and representation paradigms \cite{HR-EC-PD, RTCM-GABP, MFE-FPD}.
+Converting event streams into frame-like representations and then processing them with conventional networks is common in both static- and dynamic-scene EB-PD.
+Meanwhile, researchers have also experimented with combining event streams and image frames as inputs \cite{zhen11, qiao2024spatio}.
 The potential for mining information in the event stream signals using mature frame-based deep learning models has been a major focus of recent research.
-Convolutional neural networks (CNNs) \cite{HR-EC-PD, E-YOLO-FPS, PoT-QY-PD, MC-EIF-PD, SSDE-RDVS, E-PD-DVS, MFE-FPD, GMVDT-NVS}have been adapted to handle the binary and sparse nature of EBC data, and modified to accommodate temporal dynamics absent in traditional video data .
+Convolutional neural networks (CNNs) \cite{HR-EC-PD, E-YOLO-FPS, PoT-QY-PD, MC-EIF-PD, SSDE-RDVS, E-PD-DVS, MFE-FPD, GMVDT-NVS} have been adapted to handle the binary and sparse nature of EBC data, and modified to accommodate temporal dynamics absent in traditional video data.
 These models are designed to utilize the fine-grained temporal information from EBCs to improve detection accuracy and response times in pedestrian detection applications \cite{add1, add2}.